walter/aquamacs-emacs-starter-kit/README.markdown

 * gist -- wrapper for gist API to be integrated with emacs
 * magit -- enhancements for use of git with emacs, see http://zagadka.vm.bytemark.co.uk/magit/magit.html
 * magithub -- adds integration from magit to github
-* rinari -- enhancements to emacs aimed at Ruby on Rails developers
 * ruby-hash-syntax -- provides ruby-hash-syntax-toggle which converts region between 1.8 and 1.9 hash styles
 * yasnippet -- snippet functionality ala textmate, including standard distribution of snippets